Adjunct biology professor full time jobs - 114 jobs

 The School of Nursing at CSU is rapidly growing, with approximately 975 students enrolled across our undergraduate and graduate programs.
 The School educates a diverse student body from various geographic, ethnic and cultural backgrounds and values community engagement.

-We seek doctoral prepared nurses with a teaching portfolio that demonstrates a record of accomplishment in the classroom, curriculum design & development and student outcomes.
-Candidates with teaching expertise in medical-surgical nursing, women & children's health or those who have active certification as an APRN as a Family Nurse Practitioner or Psychiatric Mental Health Nurse Practitioner, preferred.
+We seek doctoral-prepared nurses whose research expands nursing science in areas such as chronic disease management, maternal-child health, health services research and informatics.
+Candidates with teaching expertise in medical-surgical nursing, women & children's health or those who have active certification as an APRN as a Family Nurse Practitioner or Psychiatric Mental Health Nurse Practitioner are especially encouraged to apply.

 The School of Nursing is housed in the College of Health along with the departments of Communication Sciences and Disorders (CSD).
 Health Sciences & Human Performance, Music Therapy, Occupational Therapy, Physical Therapy and the School of Social Work.
 Together, the COH offers more than 23 undergraduate and graduate academic programs in health professions, nursing programs, social work and related certificate programs all designed to provide clinical and experiential learning, interprofessional practice, and scholarship activities.